-Error returns after every reset: corroded outdoor connections
+Error returns after every reset: corroded outdoor terminals

-The York unit kept showing an E1 error, and two contractor visits could not trace it.
+The York unit kept showing an E6 error that no reset would clear.
 The recurring code was a genuine fault, not a glitch.
-The cause turned out to be corroded wire connections at the outdoor unit, not the board everyone suspected.
+The cause turned out to be corroded wire connections at the outdoor unit, not the board a code like that suggests.

 Case summary